EinBaum/MapTarget/README.md

 ## Why?

 - Tracking: This AddOn makes all "red dots" on the minimap clickable.
-It's a great way of targetting players who are hiding behind objects or inside buildings
+It's a great way of targeting players who are hiding behind objects or inside buildings
 - Eagle Eye: Did you know that you can cast Eagle Eye and target a place on the minimap?
 Using the shift-click feature you can cast Eagle Eye on very very far away places

 ## Notes